 Bundall Farmers’ Market: Held every Sunday from 6 am to 11:30 am at the HOTA (Home of the Arts), this market offers a variety of fresh produce, gourmet foods, fresh flowers, and even live music.

 All these markets are a great way to support local farmers and artisans, and a great opportunity to enjoy the Gold Coast’s vibrant community spirit.

 Please note that timings and offerings may have changed, it’s always a good idea to check their official websites or social media pages for the most current information.

 READ MORE: Driving around Australia?
 Check out our epic Sydney to Brisbane road trip itinerary!

 18) Head Out on a Mount Tamborine Wine Tasting Tour

 If you’re starting to get a bit tired after all the activity why not try something a bit more relaxing like a guided wine tour.

 If you don’t fancy a guided tour, Witches Falls winery offers a bit more of a casual option where a member of staff will guide you through a tasting and you can create your own cheese platter to accompany.

-There are a number of small tour groups who operate sunset cruises on the calm broadwaters and surrounds.
+There are a number of tour companies who operate sunset cruises on the calm Broadwaters and surrounds.

-The tours only accept small groups so they are very intimate and relaxing and the perfect romantic evening for a couple.
+The tours only accept small groups so they are very intimate and relaxing, making the perfect romantic evening for a couple.